Agreement affirms North Carolina transgender restroom rights

 “After so many years of managing the anxiety of H.B.2 and fighting so hard, I am relieved that we finally have a court order to protect transgender people from being punished under these laws,” he said.

-Still, he said the current law’s moratorium on new anti-discrimination laws “remains devastating.”
+Still, he said the current law’s moratorium on new local anti-discrimination laws “remains devastating.”

 Schroeder had ruled in late 2018 that the replacement law couldn’t be interpreted as preventing transgender people from using restrooms in line with their gender identity.
 Plaintiffs incorporated similar language into their consent decree.
 The mixed ruling last year, however, rejected some of the transgender people’s arguments while letting other parts of the case proceed.